How to Install a Backup Sump Pump

 Heavy rainfall is a common occurrence in the United States, and with it comes the risk of basement flooding.
 To safeguard your property from water damage, installing a backup sump pump is a wise investment.
 A backup sump pump provides an additional layer of protection in case the primary sump pump fails.
-In this article, we will guide you through the process of installing a backup sump pump, ensuring your basement remains dry even during the heaviest of storms.
+Here we will guide you through the process of installing a backup sump pump, ensuring your basement remains dry even during the heaviest of storms.

 Step 1: Assess Your Basement’s Needs